atrinsarmadi/Metis_Projects/DataEngineering/written_description.md

 ## Design
 The data is downloaded using the Sodapy API and stored in a SQLite database.
 It is then imported to Pandas for processing where parking meters are filtered based on client inputs, destination is converted to coordinates using Google Maps API Geocoding.
-The cost of parking is calculated on filtered parking meters, and the top
+The cost of parking is calculated on filtered parking meters, and the top parking meters are sorted based on cost and then distance.
+The parking meters are represented in two method, on a map, as well as a list presenting the distance, cost and address of the parking meter.

 ## Algorithm